-If you use the same two points A and B from the previous sections and plug the values into the formula, the slope is $-\frac{3}{2}$ .
+If you use the same two points A and B from the previous sections and plug the values into the formula, the slope is -3/8.

-Positive slopes always move up and to the right on the plane.
+Positive slopes always move up and to the right or move down and to the left on the plane.
 Negative slopes either move down and right or up and left.
-(Note that if you moved the slope down and left, it would be $\frac{1}{2}$ , which is really positive.)
+(Note that if you moved the slope down and left, it would be -/-, which is really positive.)
 Horizontal lines have zero slope, and vertical lines have undefined slope.